muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-14-Machine Learning flow.md

 mathjax: true
 ---

-The entire workflow of any supervised machine learning project can be described in 8 steps shown below:
+The entire workflow of any supervised machine learning project can be described in nine steps shown below:

 ![Machine learning flow](/assets/images/machine_learning_flow.JPG)